RunestoneInteractive/pythonds/_sources/Advanced/rsa.rst

 must always make sure that our hexadecimal number corresponds to a character that is exactly two digits long.
 This means that sometimes we may need to add a leading zero.
-We can do this easily by using the string formatting expression ``f"{b:02x}"`` This expression creates a string that is exactly two characters long substituting a leading zero at the beginning if necessary.
-Once we have created a single long hexadecimal string out of the entire message we can then break up that long string into ``num_chunks`` chunks of hexadecimal numbers.
-This is what is happening in the ``for`` loop.
+We can do this easily by using the string formatting expression ``f"{b:02x}"``.
+This expression creates a string that is exactly two characters long, with a leading zero at the beginning if necessary.
+Once we have created a single long hexadecimal string out of the entire message, we can then break up that long string into ``num_chunks`` chunks of hexadecimal numbers.
+This is what is happening in the ``for`` loop (starting on line 6).
 Finally, we can transform each hexadecimal number into an integer using the ``eval`` function and the list comprehension.